 For more information about mental health, please consider visiting the following websites by clicking on the following links.
-If you would like to discuss these resources or would like further information, please contact the Michael L. Fischler Counseling Center to speak with one of our licensed counselors.
+If you would like to discuss these resources or would like further information, please contact the PSU Counseling Center to speak with one of our licensed counselors.

 - Healthy PSU: Provides information and resources about stress management for PSU students.